MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/modf-modff-modfl.md

 ## Return Value

 This function returns the signed fractional portion of *x*.
-There is no error return.
+There's no error return.

 ## Remarks